Skillllz/apptest/README.md

 node server.js

 Deployment
-The frontend can be deployed using Vercel or any static hosting service.
+The frontend is been deployed using Vercel.
-The backend can be deployed on platforms like Heroku or AWS.
+The backend  ben deployed on Render.
-The WebGL content can be hosted on any static file server.

 Acknowledgments
 React for the frontend framework.